 Note: If the leak happens when you run the kitchen sink, this indicates a drain pipe issue.
 Raise the dishwasher drain pipe above the level of the sink drain to solve the problem.

 If the leak happens when the dishwasher runs, here are the possible problems to troubleshoot:

-- Leaky gasket: Water on the kitchen floor in front of the dishwasher could indicate leaking door gasket.
+- Leaky gasket: Water on the kitchen floor in front of the dishwasher could indicate a leaking door gasket.
 It’s easy to find out – simply open the dishwasher and check the seal around the door.
-If you see ripped or worn out sections, replace the gasket before you run the appliance again.
+If you see ripped or worn-out sections, replace the gasket before you run the appliance again.

 - Faulty door latch: The latch is what holds the dishwasher closed during a cycle.
 If it’s loose, water may seep out.
 You could have a faulty door latch if the dishwasher opens too easily.
 A new latch should fix the problem.